Learning Disabilities

 1. Complete the initial meeting form here.

-2. Contact the UAC front desk (801-422-2767) and schedule an intake appointment with one of our learning disability coordinators.
+2. Contact the Accessibility Center front desk (801-422-2767) and schedule an intake appointment with one of our learning disability coordinators.
 This appointment will take about 60 minutes and will review your history and symptoms.

 3. At your intake appointment, your coordinator will talk to you about resources for obtaining learning disorder testing.

-4. If you are tested for a learning disorder and are diagnosed with a disability, have the medical provider complete a Documentation of Disability Form and return it to the UAC in person or via fax (801-422-0174).
+4. If you are tested for a learning disorder and are diagnosed with a disability, have the medical provider complete a Documentation of Disability Form and return it to the Accessibility Center in person or via fax (801-422-0174).

 While the general convention is to have documentation of a disability before meeting with us, if you experience any problems obtaining documentation, please feel free to schedule an appointment with a coordinator, who will talk with you about your options.
 These options may possibly include receiving provisional accommodations or connecting you with resources outside of our office. -